TrustworthyGNN/unfairness_link_stealing_attack/README.md

 x_test = ss.transform(x_test)
 ```

-This is a Pytorch implementation of Stealing links from Graph Neural Networks, as described in our paper:
+This is a Pytorch implementation of Stealing links from Graph Neural Networks from [github](https://github.com/xinleihe/link_stealing_attack)。

-Xinlei He, Jinyuan Jia, Michael Backes, Neil Zhenqiang Gong, Yang Zhang, [Stealing Links from Graph Neural Networks](https://arxiv.org/abs/2005.02131) (Usenix Security 2021)